 Who Can Get Dental Implants?

-A viable candidate for a dental implant is typically anyone above 18 years old, in good health, and could undergo routine dental extraction or oral surgery.
+A viable candidate for a dental implant is typically anyone above 18 years old, in good health, and who could undergo routine dental extractions or oral surgery.
 Patients must have adequate bone mass to support the implant and healthy gum tissues that are free of periodontal illness.
-They should also maintain good dental hygiene and do regular dental visits to shorten the recovery time.
+They should also maintain good dental hygiene and have regular dental visits to shorten the recovery time.

-Bruxism can also be a significant risk factor because clenching teeth put added pressure on the jawbone and gum tissue which can severely reduce your chances of having successful implants.
+Bruxism can also be a significant risk factor because clenching teeth puts added pressure on the jawbone and gum tissue, which can severely reduce your chances of having successful implants.